jollyjinx/sma2mqtt/README.md

 ```

 Only enable integration tests on a network containing the expected SMA devices.
 See [`AI/ARCHITECTURE.md`](AI/ARCHITECTURE.md) and [`AI/OPERATIONS.md`](AI/OPERATIONS.md) before changing runtime behavior.
 The reverse-engineering notes in [`SMA Protocol.md`](SMA%20Protocol.md) are observational and may be incomplete.

+The MQTT transport uses mqtt-nio v3. `Package.swift` currently starts its compatible range at the `3.0.0-alpha.2` prerelease, allowing SwiftPM to advance to later compatible v3 prereleases and the final v3 release.

 ## Publishing images